 Rabbit Island Cambodia is a beautiful, compact island tucked away from the mainland town of Kep.
 The short and scenic boat ride from the town’s main port takes you to a different world where people are content to do nothing except relax in a hidden corner of the country.

-By day, Rabbit Island is a peaceful and serene beach island scattered with Cambodian style wooden huts, hammocks swinging from palm trees and a sparse scattering of sun loungers.
+By day, Rabbit Island (Kaoh Tunsay) is a peaceful and serene beach island scattered with Cambodian-style wooden huts, hammocks swinging from palm trees, and a sparse scattering of sun loungers.
 At night, the coast is lined with a scattering of quiet bars and food shacks, and when the generator goes out after 10 pm, the sea is illuminated with plankton as naked people swim in their glow.

-I spent three glorious days on this palm-tree lined and jungle bound island.
+I spent three glorious days on this palm tree coastline and jungle filled island.
 Venture beyond the experience of the day-trippers if you have the chance.

 How to Get to Rabbit Island